dyson/lo/README.md

 disabled logging:
 ```

-When passing around the logger you should accept an interface: [(Dave Cheney)](https://dave.cheney.net/2017/01/23/the-package-level-logger-anti-pattern)
+When passing around the logger you should accept an interface: [(inspired by Dave Cheney)](https://dave.cheney.net/2017/01/23/the-package-level-logger-anti-pattern)

 ```go
 type logger interface {